menu

 Telecommuters are a relatively large percentage of the workforce: 18.71% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fayette is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fayette doesn't have a public transportation system that people use for their commute.

-The citizens of Fayette have a very low rate of college education: just 8.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Fayette has a very low overall level of education: only 8.33% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Fayette in 2022 was $21,990, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $87,960 for a family of four.
 However, Fayette contains both very wealthy and poor people as well.
 Fayette also has one of the higher rates of people living in poverty in the nation, with 37.97% of its population below the federal poverty line.